Richard Avedon: Photography career

-Avedon was always interested in how portraiture captures the personality and soul of its subject.
-As his reputation as a photographer became more well known, he photographed many public figures in his studio with a large-format 8×10 view camera.
+Avedon was always interested in how portraiture captures a subject's personality and soul.
+As his photographic reputation grew, he began shooting a range of public figures in his studio with a large-format 8×10 view camera.
 His subjects include Buster Keaton, Marian Anderson, Marilyn Monroe, Ezra Pound, Isak Dinesen, Dwight D. Eisenhower, Andy Warhol, and the Chicago Seven.

 By eliminating the use of soft lights and props, Avedon was able to focus on the inner worlds of his subjects evoking emotions and reactions.
 He would at times evoke reactions from his portrait subjects by guiding them into uncomfortable areas of discussion or asking them psychologically probing questions.
-Through these means he would produce images revealing aspects of his subject's character and personality that were not typically captured by others.
+Through these means, he would produce images revealing aspects of his subject's character and personality that were not typically captured by others.

 Avedon's mural groupings featured emblematic figures: Andy Warhol with the players and stars of The Factory; The Chicago Seven, political radicals charged with conspiracy to incite riot at the 1968 Democratic National Convention; the Beat poet Allen Ginsberg and his extended family; and the Mission Council, a group of military and government officials who governed the United States' participation in the Vietnam War.

-In 1982, Avedon produced a playfully inventive series of advertisements for fashion label Christian Dior, based on the idea of film stills.
-Featuring director Andre Gregory, photographer Vincent Vallarino and model/actress Kelly Le Brock, the color photographs purported to show the wild antics of a fictional "Dior family" living ménage à trois while wearing elegant fashions.
+In 1982, Avedon produced a series of advertisements for Christian Dior inspired by cinematic imagery and film stills.
+Featuring director Andre Gregory, photographer Vincent Vallarino, and model/actress Kelly Le Brock, the color photographs purported to show the wild antics of a fictional "Dior family" living ménage à trois while wearing elegant fashions.

 Avedon became the first staff photographer for The New Yorker in 1992, where his post-apocalyptic, wild fashion fable “In Memory of the Late Mr. and Mrs. Comfort,” featuring model Nadja Auermann and a skeleton, was published in 1995.
 Other pictures for the magazine, ranging from the first publication, in 1994, of previously unpublished photos of Marilyn Monroe to a resonant rendering of Christopher Reeve in his wheelchair and nude photographs of Charlize Theron in 2004, were topics of wide discussion.